 What We Did Back Then

 Loblolly pine was the dominant tree on our property.
 Aha, the soil must be acid.
-So why weren’t we getting blue blooms?
+Why weren’t we getting blue blooms?
 We set out to prove acidity scientifically, by testing our soil, not once, not twice, but three times.
 By the state of North Carolina.
 With a pH meter.
 And a pH test kit.

 All three tests came back neutral.
 So much for foregone conclusions.